Providence’s New Seafood Shack: Dune Brothers

 Dune Brothers is serving clam cakes and chowder, fish and chips, oysters and more from its takeout window.

 Rejoice!
 Providence has a new seafood shack.
-I’ve been waiting since Blount closed its Jewelry District outpost quite some time ago.
-Travelers often ask me where to get clam cakes and chowder in Providence, and I am almost always at a loss on where to send them in the city (the answer was always Blount in East Providence, which is seasonal).
+I’ve been waiting since Blount closed its Jewelry District outpost a few years ago.
+Travelers often ask me where to get clam cakes and chowder in Providence, and I had been at a loss on where to send them in the city (the answer was always Blount in East Providence, which is seasonal).
 Until now.

-The chowder ($7) has fresh littlenecks – still in shell —right in it, paired with handcut potatoes, housemade salt pork, fresh dill, chives and parsley in a New England-style cloudy, clam juicy broth.
-It’s as good, if not better – dare I say it? – as our favorite Rhode Island clam shacks.
+The chowder ($8) has fresh littlenecks – still in shell —right in it, paired with handcut potatoes, housemade salt pork, fresh dill, chives and parsley in a New England-style cloudy, clam juicy broth.
+It’s as good, if not better – dare I say it? – as our favorite Rhode Island clam shacks down in Narragansett.

-The fish and chips ($7-$14) and clam cakes ($7) are coated with a crisp beer batter made with Narragansett lager.
+The fish and chips ($16 for Cape shark or market price for Point Judith hake) and clam cakes (six for $8) are coated with a crisp beer batter made with Narragansett lager.
 They use sustainable fish for fish and chips.
 This time, it was dog fish, also known as Cape Shark, landed in a boat off Chatham, Massachusetts.
 It’s as white and flaky as cod or haddock, and you’d never really know the difference.
-They also have a market fish offering.
-Today, it was mussels ($10), but it could be sea bass or something else, depending on what’s available.
-They also offer Ninigret Nectars oysters for $2.75 each.
+They also have a market fish offering, which is sometimes a whole grilled Rhode Island scup or a similar species served with chourico and kale.
+The options vary, depending on what’s available.
+They also offer Walrus and Carpenter oysters (six for $12).
 Raw oysters for lunch?
 Why not.

-The vast outdoor space of the Shack includes ample picnic table seating (and a porta potty), so you can grab your food to-go and sit and enjoy it.
-Take advantage of the fall weather while it lasts at Providence’s newest seafood shack.
-239 Dyer St., Providence, 718-578-0286, facebook.com/dunebrothersseafood
+The vast outdoor space at the Shack includes ample picnic table seating (now with umbrellas), so you can grab your food to-go and sit and enjoy it.
+There’s a porta potty available, too.
+Take advantage of summer while it lasts at Providence’s newest seafood shack.
+239 Dyer St., Providence, 401-648-2598 dunebrothers.com